Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Conclusions and Future Work

-In the paper, It is proven that CFR-RM and CFR-RM+ are equivalent to FD-Ada-FTRL and FD-Ada-OMD respectively.
-These equivalences enable new analysis and new extensions to CFRs.
-As implementations of FD-Ada-FTRL and FD-Ada-OMD and extensions of CFRs, we proposed Recursive CFR and Policy Iterative CFR, which eliminate the requirement of maintaining the cumulative counterfactual regrets of decision points.
-And as we have seen in the experiments, PICFR with constant weighting is even better than CFR+ in some games.
-So, analyzing and extending CFRs from the perspective of OCO is promising.
+In the paper, It is proven that CFR-RM and CFR-RM+ are equivalent to special cases of FTRL and OMD, respectively.
+As the bridges, FD-FTRL and FD-OMD have been proposed, and have been extensively tested in eight benchmark EFGs.
+The experimental results show that they are competitive compared to conventional FTRL, OMD, and CFRs.
+The results also suggest that FTRL and OMD are not necessarily slower than CFRs in EFGs.
+Therefore, more research is required in applying OCO algorithms to EFGs.

-The equivalence analysis in this paper is relatively primitive.
-It is not clear whether CFRs with other local minimizers, e.g., Hedge \cite{hedge}, are equivalent to Ada-FTRL and Ada-OMD.
-The analysis does not improve the theoretical convergence rate of CFR and CFR+, and it is still not clear why CFR and CFR+ converge much faster in practice.
-However, since there are optimistic FTRL and optimistic OMD variants \cite{OptimisticRegret} that converge at the rate of $O(1/T)$, we may be able to develop new optimistic variants of CFRs.
+The equivalence analysis in this paper is relatively primitive, e.g., the analysis is restricted to RM, RM+, and Euclidean regularizers.
+Also, the analysis does not improve the theoretical results of CFR and CFR+.
+However, it can explain CFRs as an adaptive FTRL (OMD) and provides intuitions in applying FTRL and OMD to EFGs.
+Besides, since there are optimistic variants of FTRL and OMD \cite{OptimisticRegret} that converge at a rate of $O(1/T)$, we may also be able to develop new optimistic variants of CFRs.

-It has been found that CFR with function approximation \cite{RCFR,DeepCFR,DoubleCFR,Recursive_CFR} are currently having problems in approximating the cumulative counterfactual regrets of decision points.
-Combining ReCFR or PICFR with function approximation would not have these problems, since they do not rely on the cumulative counterfactual regrets.
-Furthermore, It is known that RM+ with CFR works much better with function approximation than RM with CFR \cite{morrill2016using,Orazio2020}.
-It would be interesting to see if PICFR is favorable than ReCFR in this setting.
+In recent years, function-approximate CFRs \cite{RCFR,DeepCFR,DoubleCFR,Recursive_CFR} have been found to have problems in approximating cumulative counterfactual regrets.
+Combining FD-FTRL(R) or FD-OMD(R) with function approximation would not have these problems, since they do not rely on the cumulative counterfactual regrets.
+Furthermore, It is known that CFR-RM+ works much better with function approximation than CFR-RM \cite{morrill2016using,Orazio2020}.
+It would be interesting to see whether FD-OMD(R) is more favorable than FD-FTRL(R) in this setting.